Caellwyn/bias_variance_tradeoff-ds-west-082420/README.md

 # Thought Experiment

 1. Imagine you've collected 23 different training sets for the same problem.
-2. Now imagine using one algorithm to train 23 models, one for each of your training sets.
+2. Now imagine training one model on each of your 23 training sets.
 3. Bias vs. variance refers to the accuracy vs. consistency of the models trained by your algorithm.

 ![target_bias_variance](img/target.png)